farlee2121/DevEssentialsBlog/_drafts/2020-07-28-Solid-Structure-Checkin1.md

    - before  dependency and service views where the same, now their orthogonal axes
      - services are business-related IH, with layers based on types of cohesion (sequential, functional, etc)
      - this new direction is integration/build related IH, focused on keeping services isolated, frameworks out of core logic, scale/communication concerns out of core logic
+   - makes it more clear when certain decisions should be bound
+     - this also makes it easier to bind different decisions uniformly
+     - turns our own code into a library for the business domain
    - much more predictable dependency chain
      - shared abstractions: should be only very general items to remove silly redundancy in abstraction definitions, like ILogger.
 Every service in most any system will have it and it shouldn't be defined by every service
      - services: no dependency on each other.
 Less likely to need big dependencies like communication frameworks.
 Only need libs for internal logic